 GF County 4-H Outreach Programs

-Experience Agriculture, Special Assignment: Pizza is a collaborative program between the ND Farm Bureau and the NDSU Extension services in Walsh, Pembina and Grand Forks Counties.
+Experience Agriculture, Special Assignment: Pizza! is a collaborative program between the ND Farm Bureau and the NDSU Extension services in Walsh, Pembina and Grand Forks Counties.
 This program is designed to give students a hands-on learning opportunity regarding the agricultural products that are raised in the local area.

 For approximately one and a quarter hours, fourth grade students from Walsh, Pembina and Grand Forks counties visit a series of seven booths, each of which describes an agricultural product produced right here in the Red River Valley.
-Themes of the seven booths are: nutrition, dairy products, vegetables, sugar, beef & pork products, wheat, and oil products.
+Themes of the seven booths are: nutrition, dairy products, fruits and vegetables, sugar, beef and pork products, wheat, and oil products.
 In the process of visiting and participating in the hands-on activities at each booth the students come to realize that the agricultural products that are produced right here, can be made into something every fourth grader is familiar with, PIZZA!

 Since pizza is an extremely popular food among children, this educational program is designed to help them relate the foods they are eating to agriculture.
 We want our youth to realize that food actually comes from agriculture long before it arrives on grocery store shelves.

 Fourth graders come to this event from Grand Forks County, Walsh County and Pembina County.
 Classes are scheduled in groups of 1-20 (with an adult for each group) over a three day period.
 More than 900 fourth grade students attend the Experience Agriculture, Special Assignment: Pizza! program.

 Archery sessions are for Youth ages 8 to 18 (no exceptions).
 Weekly sessions are held at the Red River Archers Club in Grand Forks for 8 weeks starting in the spring.
 There is a fee per participant to attend, archery equipment will be provided (bring your own eye protection and finger guards) and all sessions are held indoors.